5. E-textiles¶

 Analog sensor switch¶

 Analog switch sensors operate along a continuum.
 Rather than having only an on/off state, a continuous signal can take on any value within a specified range, like a dimmer switch.
 Inputs include pressure, stretch, bend, potentiometer, stretch, accelerometer, and light sensors.
 Below is an example of a stretch sensor.
 The sensor is made of non-conductive yarn laced with conductive thread.
-As you stretch it, the resistance increases (because there are more conductive threads touching) and the light gets brighter.
+As you stretch it, the resistance decreases (because there are more conductive threads touching) and the light gets brighter.

 A pressure sensor switch is constructed using a piece of pressure-sensitive velostat sandwiched between squishy fabric layers (thick felt or foam with holes) fashioned with conductive tape.
 Velostat is a piezoresistive material: It’s electrical resistance decreases when pressured.
 The velostat should extend beyond the edges of the fabric, and the top and bottom tape must not touch each other.